k2t2-314/Portfolio/projects.md

 </div>

 2\.
-Engineered an autonomous software stack integrating AprilTag vision localization with EKF-based sensor fusion (IMU and Encoders).
-The system effectively mitigates real-world sensing noise and non-systematic errors, maintaining a localization drift of <2.5 cm.
+Engineered an autonomous software stack integrating AprilTag vision localization with EKF-based sensor fusion **(IMU and Encoders)**.
+The system effectively mitigates real-world sensing noise and non-systematic errors, maintaining a localization drift of **<2.5 cm**.
 This high-fidelity state estimation provides the necessary feedback for the model-based controller to execute adaptive tracking and collision avoidance in dynamic indoor environments.

 </details>
+<div style="margin-bottom: 8px;"></div>

 ---